 To keep this number secure, never post a photo of your boarding pass on social media or toss your printed boarding pass in a trash can at the airport.
 United Airlines, for example, had to remind customers to delete their personal info from Twitter while trying to get in touch with the airline for a refund.

-A password manager with features such as secure notes and secure file storage can ensure you have somewhere safe to store these codes.
+A personal password manager with features such as secure notes and secure file storage can ensure you have somewhere safe to store these codes.
 Using 2-factor authentication adds another layer of security to all your emails and accounts.

 Back in 2019, white-hat hacker Rachel Tobac demonstrated to a CNN reporter, Donnie O’Sullivan, how easy it is to steal and manipulate flight information.
 To pull it off, she lifted information from O’Sullivan’s social media.
 He had tweeted at an airline and a hotel during one vacation, and this gave Tobac all of the information she needed to pose as him on the phone (using a voice changer, of course), transfer O’Sullivan’s hotel points to herself, and put him in a middle seat during his flight, all without access to his email or his password.